osrsbox/osrsbox-db/README.md

 - Mandatory properties for each item (specified in the `required` property)
 - The data types of each property (e.g., boolean, integer, string, null)

-The JSON schemas are provided with this project in the `test` folder and includes:
+The JSON schemas are provided with this project in the `data/schemas` folder and includes:

-1. [`item_schema.json`](github.com/osrsbox/osrsbox-db/tree/master/test/item_schema.json): This file defines the item schema, the defined properties, the property types, and some additional specifications including regex validation, or property type specification.
+1. [`schema-items.json`](github.com/osrsbox/osrsbox-db/tree/master/data/schemas/schema-items.json): This file defines the item schema, the defined properties, the property types, and some additional specifications including regex validation, or property type specification.
-1. [`monster_schema.json`](github.com/osrsbox/osrsbox-db/tree/master/test/monster_schema.json): This file defines the monster schema, the defined properties, the property types, and some additional specifications including regex validation, or property type specification.
+1. [`schema-monsters.json`](github.com/osrsbox/osrsbox-db/tree/master/data/schemas/schema-monsters.json): This file defines the monster schema, the defined properties, the property types, and some additional specifications including regex validation, or property type specification.

 All JSON schema files are authored using Draft version 7 of the JSON schema, so you should be able to validate any JSON files in this project using any library that supports version 7.
 This project uses the [`jsonschema` PyPi package](https://pypi.org/project/jsonschema/).